 Migration using SQL Server Transactional Replication

 Transactional Replication gradually migrates a SQL Server database to the cloud, while leaving production servers online.
-When SQL Replication is too slow, please check our guide how to performance tune sql replication.
+When SQL Replication is too slow, please check our guide on how to performance tune sql replication.

-As new transactions are created at the source, these too are migrated to the target database, keeping the source and target in lock-step.
+As new transactions are created at the source, these are migrated to the target database, keeping the source and target in lock-step.

 This approach allows for a high level of availability as the only downtime involved will be switching over the application to point to the newly migrated Azure SQL Database.